eldridgea/workdown/README.md

 ## Usage
 1. Run `pip3 install workdown`
+2. Run `wrangler config`
-2. Run `wrangler generate --type="javascript" site https://github.com/eldridgea/workdown-example-site`.
+3. Run `wrangler generate --type="javascript" site https://github.com/eldridgea/workdown-example-site`.
 This will generate a folder called `site` containing the folder structure `workdown` requires to work.
-3. Configure wrangler.toml with your Cloudflare details, make sure your route ends in a wildcard e.g. `route = "https://example.com/*"` and you have `workers_dev = false`.
+4. Configure wrangler.toml with your Cloudflare details, make sure your route ends in a wildcard e.g. `route = "https://example.com/*"` and you have `workers_dev = false`.
-4. Run `wrangler kv:namespace create pages` and `wrangler kv:namespace create css` and paste the bindings into your `wrangler.toml`.
+5. Run `wrangler kv:namespace create pages` and `wrangler kv:namespace create css` and paste the bindings into your `wrangler.toml`.
-5. Edit `content/index.md` file.
+6. Edit `content/index.md` file.
-6. From the `site` folder (or whatever you named it) run `workdown`
+7. From the `site` folder (or whatever you named it) run `workdown`
-9. Done!
+8. Done!

 ## CSS
 CSS should go in the `css/` directory.
 They will be available as their full filename under `css`.
 For example if you make `main.css`, it will be `example.com/css/main.css`